Etchmiadzin Cathedral: Dimensions and appearance

 The cathedral measures 33 by 30 m, with its dome rising approximately 34 m.
 Small by European standards, it is one of the largest churches of its time and one of the largest churches in Armenia.
 The cathedral's core is built in grey stone, while the 17th century additions in bright red.

-James Bryce found little distinctive about its exterior and H. F. B. Lynch did not admire its architecture.
-Robert Ker Porter said its architecture is "of a rude character, when compared with even the roughest styles of Gothic churches that may be seen in England."
+19th century British visitors James Bryce and H. F. B. Lynch were not impressed by its architecture.
+Robert Ker Porter found it "rude" compared to even the "roughest" English Gothic churches.
 A National Geographic writer described it as an "austere and commanding work", while two Soviet authors described it as a "massive cube surmounted by a faceted cone on a simple cylinder."
 Robert H. Hewsen noted that it is "neither the largest nor the most beautiful of Armenian churches", nevertheless, "the overall impression presented by the ensemble is inspiring, and Armenians hold the building in great reverence."
 The rear extension, added by Catholicos Gevorg IV in 1868, was criticized by 19th century visitors for being out of harmony with the rest of the church.